The Gypsy

 That his absence meant complexity, not avoidance.

-Sometimes I messaged him — not because he was the only one who understood me, but because he had learned how to mirror me just enough to feel essential.
+Sometimes I messaged him.
+Because I thought he was the only one who understood me, but the truth was he'd just learned how to mirror me enough to feel significant.

 Art.